 - have worked 10 of the 13 months before the birth or adoption of your child, and

-330 hours in that 10 month period (just more than one day a week) with no more than an 8-week gap between two consecutive working days.
+330 hours in that 10 month period (just more than one day a week) with no more than a 12-week gap between two consecutive working days.
 You may be eligible if you work full-time, part-time, casually, seasonally, as a contractor or for yourself.
 (NOTE: If you’re currently receiving JobKeeper payments that counts as work for the work test).

 - meet the Paid Parental Leave income test — have received an individual adjusted taxable income of $150,000 or less in the financial year either before the date of birth or adoption, or the date you claim, whichever is earlier.

 - be on leave or not working from the time you become your child’s primary carer until the end of your Paid Parental Leave period.

 - meet residency rules and be an Australian citizen or permanent resident, and generally have served a two-year waiting period if you’re a newly arrived migrant

 How much money will you receive in Parental Leave Pay?